-Hallways (Out-of-class) Policy Hallways:
+Hallways (Out-of-class)

-- Students are not permitted to eat or drink in the hallways (with the exception of water). - Students on spare must be not be in the hallways.
-They may be in the library or cafeteria during spare. - Students are prohibited from entering out-of-bounds areas (e.g., drama hall behind the theatre) unless accompanied by a teacher. - If asked by a staff member/adult in the building for their name and destination, students are required to stop and respond respectfully.
+- Students are not permitted to eat or drink in the hallways (with the exception of water). - Students on spare must not be in the hallways.
+They may be in the library or at the tables in front of the main office. - Students are prohibited from entering out-of-bounds areas (e.g., drama hall behind the theatre) unless accompanied by a teacher. - If asked by a staff member/adult in the building for their name and destination, students are required to stop and respond respectfully.

-Dismissal From Class (washroom, locker visits etc.):
+Dismissal from Class (washroom, locker visits etc.):

-- Students are not to be excused from class during the first 15 minutes and last 15 minutes of class. - Students are required to sign out when leaving class a standard sign-out template will be posted in each class where students can identify their destination, time of departure, and time of return. - Only one student is permitted out of class at a time (this excludes students leaving to go to AR, Student Success, Office, etc.) - Students are expected to go straight to their destination and to return to class within a reasonable amount of time (typically 5 minutes or less).
+- Students are not to be excused from class during the first 15 minutes and last 15 minutes of class. - Students are required to sign out when leaving in person class a standard sign-out template will be posted in each class where students can identify their destination and time of departure. - Only one student is permitted out of class at a time (this excludes students leaving to go to AR, Student Success, Office, etc.) - Students are expected to go straight to their destination and to return to class within a reasonable amount of time (typically 5 minutes or less).
+Failure to return within an acceptable time may result in consequences.